What Is Gourmet Sea Salt?

 What is Sea Salt Made Of?

-Since sodium chloride, the stuff that makes salt salty, is the same everywhere, it is the location itself and all of the minerals and plants and earth that come with it that makes each artisan sea salt unique.
+Since sodium chloride, the stuff that makes salt salty, is the same everywhere, it is the location itself and all of the minerals and plants and earth that come with it that makes each hand crafted sea salt unique.

 Sea salt comes from practically everywhere in the world – everywhere with access to saltwater, that is.